 The pack includes L416HH hi-hat stand, L426CS Cymbal stand, L435 MBS cymbal stand, L422SS Snare Stand, and L414 FPR Bass drum pedal.

 I have always wanted to try out the PDP Drums 800 Series Drum Hardware Pack.
 It is not the company’s best, but it’s great for the money.

 DPD is an offshoot brand of DW, which makes its product the same quality as DW.
-And this five-pieces of high-quality and robust drumming hardware tells it all.
+And these five pieces of high-quality and robust drumming hardware tell it all.

 Their knowledge of producing high-quality drums and hardware gives them a huge advantage over other brands.